 Tear Jerker: The Big Bang Theory

-Leonard and Penny breaking up, Leonard's heartbreak was devestating to watch, that what we heard about how hard he was taking it from Sheldon.
+- Leonard and Penny breaking up, Leonard's heartbreak was devastating to watch, that what we heard about how hard he was taking it from Sheldon.

 Howard: When I was eleven my mother got me one to help me sleep after my dad left.
 I used to pretend my dad had moved to the planet Melmac and Alf was going to bring him back... but he never did. *Tearfully* Where's my daddy, puppet?
 Where is he?

-Howard going to see Bernadette after she finds out that he previously hired prostitutes, had sex with his cousinnote second cousin! and had a threesome with Raj and a women dressed as Sailor Moon.
+- Howard going to see Bernadette after she finds out that he previously hired prostitutes, had sex with his cousinnote and had a threesome with Raj and a women dressed as Sailor Moon.
 The show comes this close to making you think they are about to break up.

 Howard: Tell her I'm really sorry.
 And if she doesn't want to marry me, I get it.
 But what I really want her to know is the guy that she is really disgusted by is the guy that I'm disgusted by, too.
 But, that guy doesn't exist anymore; he's gone.
 And the reason is because of her.
 So, if this relationship is over, let her know that she made me a better man, and tell her thank you.

 - Also a Heartwarming Moment, especially considering what happens afterwards.

 - Bernadette also has a small breakdown when she learned Penny knew all about his past and kept silent because she didn't expect them to go past "meeting his mom" or "sex."
 That must have been really difficult for her, feeling like the whole world was lying to you.